DorcasKomane/udemy-page/README.md

 ## Lessons Learned
 - how to code a given design into a live site.
-- how to use flexbox.
+- using CSS flexbox vs using CSS grid.
 - how to implement tabs feature.